OpenNebula/docs/source/provision_clusters/providers/aws_provider.rst

    $ oneprovider create provider.yaml
    ID: 0

 The providers' templates are located in ``/usr/share/one/oneprovision/edge-clusters/<type>/providers/aws``.
-You just need to enter valid credentials.
+You just need to enter valid credentials, or input any other additional zone.

 .. include:: customize.txt